Round Top Lake Sunset lost Cabin Mine

 Again, lets observe the trail route through this forested section on the topo map.
 We are looking at the point on the map South of the lower ford where our route enters the forest.
 We need to understand the terrain between where the trail enters and exits this forested section.
 On the map this forested section appears roughly shaped like a boot.
 I call this forested section "The Enchanted Forest."

 First, let's take note of the interface between rock and forest along the West side of the boot, across from our entry point into the forest.
-This rock-forest interface is tracking to the Southwest .
+This rock-forest interface is tracking to the Southwest.
 If you hike a bit South of West from the point where the trail route enters the forest you will encounter this forest/rock interface.
 Follow this rock/forest interface Southwest, down to the point where you will see the trail finally exiting the forest through a gap in the rock in the heel of the boot.

-But if you take the "Western" route you will miss out on exploring the rock formations North of The Bowl, and not see the white sand beach that lines the shore of the North Mokelumne River where it passes along the Eastern side of The Bowl.
+But if you take the "Western" route you will miss out on exploring the rock formations North of The Bowl, and not see the white sand beach that lines the shore of the North Mokelumne River where it passes along the Eastern side of The Enchanted Forest Bowl.

 I call the lowest section of level forest within these rock/river boundaries "The Bowl."
-When you first enter the Enchanted Forest your route South will take you lower in elevation.
-When the terrain is flat, you are in The Bowl.
+When we first enter the Enchanted Forest our route South will take you lower in elevation.
+When the terrain flattens out we are in The Bowl.
 The Western Boundary of The Bowl is a rock wall.
-The North Mokelumne River is the Eastern limit of The Bowl, and a big rock formation forms the Northern boundary of The Bowl.
+The North Mokelumne River is the Eastern limit of The Bowl, and the big rock we just hiked around the West side of forms the Northern boundary of The Bowl.
+Our route South out of the Enchanted Forest hikes around the backside of the great granite feature that creates the steep and narrow gorge separating the Enchanted Forest from Camp Irene along the course of the North Molkelumne River.

-Note on the topo map that the Northeastern boundary of "The Bowl" consists of the rock formation, part of which we crossed while hiking from the lower ford of Summit City to our entrance to the Enchanted Forest.
 The North Fork of the Mokelumne River sits beneath and to the East of this rock formation.
-The Bowl sits South of this rock formation.
+That is why we are climbing around the West side.
+The Bowl sits below the South flank of this rock formation.
 Summit City Creek sits to the North of this rock formation.

 This means that the key elements that will guide you down to, and through The Bowl, are your own navigation skills, your ability to observe and understand your location within the terrain, and the limits and nature of the terrain itself.
 There is no trail, only futile old almost-invisible blazes that no longer mark a path.

-Two basic Routes through the Enchanted Forest
+Three basic Routes down to and through the Enchanted Forest

 The Eastern Route

 These hidden features were cut into this stunning landscape first by ancient glaciers, and recently by the flow of the mighty North Fork of the Mokelumne River itself.
 These massively profound granite formations are well worth the time and effort it takes to even get a glimpse of them, let alone fully explore them.
-Unless you set up camp in The Bowl, and give yourself the time necessary to explore them, and this cool little section, thoroughly.
+Unless you set up camp in The Bowl, and give yourself the time necessary to explore them, and this cool little section thoroughly.

-Thus the utility of short trips that give the backpacker enough time to thoroughly explore a place.
+Thus the utility of trips that give the backpacker enough time to thoroughly explore a place.
 You will see amazing things and places if you give yourself some exploration time, which means carrying more food, which means a heavy backpack.

-The key consideration for extra explorations are how well you have supplied yourself with enough time and food to support some off-route explorations.
+The key consideration for extra explorations are how well you have supplied yourself with enough food to support some off-route explorations.
 This is a stunningly beautiful place with many hidden treasures that you will find only if you give yourself the time to camp in The Bowl, and expend the energy to explore the surrounding terrain.

 If you get injured in this remote location scrambling far off the beaten track, off of a route that is already off the beaten track, you're screwed.
 There will be no rescue.
 It is likely no one will find you for years, if ever.
+Screw up out here and it will be a self-rescue situation.
+Self-rescue is a bitch.

 So be careful!

-I think it is the third drainage that cuts left down onto the forest floor of The Bowl to empty in the North Fork of the Mokelumne River.
-These little drainages change year-on-year, so don't depend on the count.
+These little drainage gullies change year-on-year, so don't depend on my "count."
 You will have a good idea it's a good drainage to follow East when you see it is draining into a forested flat, The Bowl, on its way to the river.

 The Western Route